rbundock/rbundock.github.io/_blog/why-do-we-need-software-testing.md

 If you need more, let us convince you using just one word – money.
 Having the product tested may cost you a little more of both money and time, but it helps you save great amounts of money in the long term, avoiding detecting a potential bug that requires removing or repairing, but also protecting your reputation.
 Each of your products represents you and if you cannot provide proper software to your client, he or she will lose confidence and go to another company, letting others know on the way

-## Manual or automated, software testing is a crucial part of creating a prospering software.
+**Manual or automated, software testing is a crucial part of creating a prospering software.
 It can both ruin and make the company famous.
-If you are sensible, you are in the middle of making a call to the company ordering some test now.
+If you are sensible, you are in the middle of making a call to the company ordering some test now**.